-Black Labs are also immensely curious, and will investigate when something intrigues them.
+Black Labrador Retrievers are also immensely curious, and will investigate when something intrigues them.
 Their curiosity will often lead to a chase, in the case of squirrels, but they’ll be at a loss once the quarry is captured.
 After all, they’re retrievers, not hunters – they have a very gentle muzzle designed for retrieval.

 These dogs are highly adaptable.
 Their natural urge to dig and bark once agitated can be quelled easily with a little training and some exercise.
 Black Labs love attention, but they don’t need your focus every minute of every day.
 They’re perfectly happy standing guard in a corner or sniffing out clues in another room.
 These dogs will happily jump about in a room of kids and also relax on the couch for some belly rubs with just you.

-If you go the extra mile with training, however, your Lab can be taught life-saving techniques for emergencies as well.
+If you go the extra mile with training, your Lab can be taught life-saving techniques for emergencies as well.
 For example, with little training, they can retrieve people from water and will cover them in blankets from the cold.
 In general, Black Labs are incredible companions and useful to have around.

 Giving them a good brush daily or once a week should take care of their coats just fine.
 Make sure to regularly check your dog’s ears to make sure he’s not having issues with dirt or wax buildup.
 A monthly nail trim along with brushing teeth weekly will help your Lab stay healthy.